Tex de Wit

-Tex de Wit (born May 17, 1986 in Amsterdam) is a Dutch comedian, writer, comedian, actor, chess player and television presenter.
+Tex de Wit (born 17 May 1986, in Amsterdam) is a Dutch comedian, writer, actor, chess player and television presenter.

 Biography

 De Wit is the son of comic artist Peter de Wit.
 In 2011, after studying journalism at the University of Amsterdam he discovered that stand-up comedy is his passion.

 Television career

 De Wit was featured in episodes of De Rijdende Rechter in 2012.
 In 2013 he audited for Comedytrain, for which he was immediately recruited.
 Since this he makes columns for the VARA-radio program Spijkers met koppen.
 In 2014 he was added to the writers team of the VPRO-program Zondag met Lubach.
 From the first season forward De Wit was writer for this show and beginning with season 4 he is also visible on camera as a "news reporter".
-Since 2022, he fulfills the same roles for De Avondshow met Arjen Lubach, which is the successor of Zondag met Lubach.
+From 2022 until 2024, he fulfilled the same roles for De Avondshow met Arjen Lubach, the successor of Zondag met Lubach.
+Since 2025, he again fulfills the same roles for LUBACH, the successor of De Avondshow.

 In the winter of 2015 De Wit participated with the NCRV-program De Slimste Mens, for which he entered the finale.
 De Wit is also a frequent guest at De Wereld Draait Door since 2016/2017, frequent jury member for the NCRV-program De Rijdende Rechter, and works for the comedy sketch program Klikbeet.

-In 2019 and 2020 he presented, together with Jonathan van het Reve and Diederik Smit, the satirical sports program Makkelijk Scoren for the VPRO.
+In 2019, 2020 and 2024 he presented, together with Jonathan van het Reve and Diederik Smit, the satirical sports program Makkelijk Scoren for VPRO.